Table of Contents

 How An Auction Draft Works

 Have you ever seen a real life auctioneer at work?
 An item is brought to a crowd's attention, a short description is given, and then...
 "The bidding will start at __ dollars."
-Bidders then place bids by raising a paddle or shouting out their bid.
-In a virtual environment, like on eBay, a bidder will enter their bid and click a button to lock it in.
-As the price goes up, bidding slows, until eventually no one seems willing to place a new bid.
+Bidders place bids by raising a paddle or shouting out their bid.
+In a virtual environment, like on eBay, a bidder will type in their bid and click a button to lock it in.
+As the price goes up, bidders drop out, until eventually no one seems willing to place a new bid.
 Then it's "going once... going twice...
 SOLD!" and the high bidder wins the auction.

 Auction drafting in fantasy sports works the same way.
-A player is put up for auction and all participants commence free-for-all bidding until the price gets too high, and when no one else is willing to place a new bid, the high bidder wins and the player is added to their roster.
+A player is put up for auction and then all participants commence free-for-all bidding until the price is high enough that no one is willing to place a new bid.

 Players are auctioned off one-at-a-time, and the order is determined by nominations.
-Nominating is the act of choosing who is the next player up for auction, and draft participants usually take turns (following a snake or round-robin format) having that privilege in between each auction.
-You might call that Round Robin Nominations and it's the most prevalent method used on the mainstream fantasy websites.
+Nominating is the act of choosing who is the next player up for auction, and draft participants usually take turns having that privilege.
+You might call that Round Robin Nominations and it's the most prevalent method used on the mainstream fantasy websites

-Drafty Tip: Drafty replaces Round Robin Nominations with what's called a Nomination Queue or Nomination Cooldown.
+Drafty Tip: Drafty replaces Round Robin Nominations with what we call Freeze Tag Nominations which uses a queue system.
 Draft participants can queue up a player for auction at any time and are then put on a cooldown before they can nominate another player.
-This format keeps the auctions moving by eliminating the downtime in between auctions that exists when a single draft participant is given 60 seconds to choose the next player.
+This format keeps the draft moving by eliminating the downtime in between auctions while preserving the fairness of letting everyone have a chance to nominate.

 Auction Draft Bidding

-Auction drafting in fantasy sports works the same way.
-A player is nominated for auction by a draft participant (usually in a round robin fashion) for a minimum bid, and then all participants commence frantic bidding until the price is too high for anyone to outbid the high bidder.
-When no one else seems willing to place a new bid, the auction ends and the player is added to the high bidder's roster.
+Auction drafting in fantasy sports works the same way as bidding in an estate or auto auction.
+A player is nominated for auction by a draft participant.
+That participant claims the opening minimum bid, and then all participants commence free-for-all bidding until the price is high enough that no one is willing to place a new bid.
+The auction ends when time expires, and the player is added to the high bidder's roster.

 Auction Time Limit

-Do not try to place a last-second bid thinking you might trick the draft into giving you the winning bid.
-You might lag out, and even 100 milliseconds could mean you miss out entirely, and if your bid takes, 99% of drafts will reset the timer to 10 seconds and you'll end up just wasting time.
-It's not worth the risk; if you want a player, bid with confidence.
+Tip: Do not try to place a last-second bid thinking you might trick the draft into giving you the winning bid.
+You might lag out, and even 100 milliseconds could mean you miss out entirely.
+Even if your bid is accepted, most drafts will reset the timer and all you will have accomplished is wasting time.
+It's not worth the risk; if you want a player, bid with confidence often and early!

 Pros and Cons of Auction Drafts